coderefinery/manuals/workshop-playbook.md

 - backup:

 :::spoiler Checklist
-  - [ ] Create planning HackMD with all relevant links from template
+  - [ ] Create planning HackMD by copying this page to a new HackMD in [CodeRefinery HackMD](https://hackmd.io/team/coderefinery)
-  - [ ] Distribute roles (use this document)
+  - [ ] Distribute roles using the planning HackMD
-    - [ ] Inform collaborators/stakeholders to pick roles
+    - [ ] Ask collaborators/stakeholders to pick roles
-  - [ ] Add all sessions to CodeRefinery calendar separately
+  - [ ] Add all sessions to [CodeRefinery calendar](https://github.com/coderefinery/calendar) separately
   - [ ] Send calendar invite to all organizers, instructors, expert helpers, with all relevant links
   - [ ] Decide if certificates will be possible and what is needed for getting a certificate/credits (ask from partner universities)
   - After the workshop:
-    - [ ] Summarize lessons learned and make it a blog post
+    - [ ] Summarize lessons learned and make it a blog post in [coderefinery.org repo](https://github.com/coderefinery/coderefinery.org)
-    - [ ] Coordinate post-workshop survey
+    - [ ] Coordinate post-workshop survey eg. in Indico
 :::

 #### Registration coordinator ([description](https://coderefinery.github.io/manuals/registration-coordinator))